-While these cleaners might seem like a logical quick fix, but consider the long-term damage that routine use could do to your drain, pipes and even your entire sewer or your septic system if you are out of town.
+While these cleaners might seem like a logical quick fix, consider the long-term damage that routine use could do to your drain, pipes, and even your entire sewer or your septic system if you are out of town.

 Even if you do decide to give a chemical drain cleaner a shot, keep in mind that if the sink is completely clogged pouring the chemical into the sink won’t get the chemical down to the clog which may be 15-30 feet away.
 It will however start reacting with the metal in your sink while it sits in there.

 Here are a few signs you need to call a plumber today.